 A healthy emotional connection is based on experiences that make one feel valued as an individual.
 That’s why building an emotional connection between customers matters more than ever as differentiated products and e-commerce make it easier to switch out a relationship gone sour.

-We analyzed four other key findings from the report and compared it to top players in the market who are championing emotional engagement in 2019.
+We analyzed four other key findings from the report and compared it to top players in the market who are championing emotional engagement.

 1. Emotional engagement= brand loyalty

 The lifecycle of a customer and a brand relies on three factors that must be considered at the right time in the customer journey: rational considerations, emotional responses, and shared values.

 - Rational considerations: These are the basic factors such as customer service, price, and loyalty programs that can make or break a relationship.
 Deloitte attributes 70 percent of customer loss to rational factors, compared to only 18 percent leaving because of emotional reasons.